Submit a Review & Earn an Amazon Gift Card

 Citations are publications that use Tocris products.

 Currently there are no citations for SDZ 220-581.
 Do you know of a great paper that uses SDZ 220-581 from Tocris?
-If so please let us know.
+Please let us know.

 Alzheimer's disease (AD) is a degenerative brain disease and the most common cause of dementia, affecting approximately 47 million people worldwide.
 Updated in 2015, this poster summarizes the structural and functional changes observed in the progression of this neurodegenerative disease, as well as classic AD drug targets.